Dierney/IMPCN/README.md

 # IMPCN
-IMPCN is a magical mod...
+IMPCN is a fantastic mod...
 It improves and polishes the Chinese translation!
 ~~"The official Chinese Translation sucks!"~~